trane-dev/Trane/README.md

 For each <location> predict if there exists a record with <rating> not equal to <str>
 ```

-With Trane's LLM add-on (`pip install trane[llm]`), we can determine the relevant problems with OpenAI:
+With Trane's LLM add-on (`pip install "trane[llm]"`), we can determine the relevant problems with OpenAI:
 ```python
 from trane.llm import analyze